floraison/flor/doc/procedures/readme.md

 * [cancel, kill](cancel.md) - Cancels an execution branch
 * [ccollect](ccollect.md) - ccollect is a concurrent version of [collect](collect.md).
+* [cmap](cmap.md) - Concurrent version of "map".
+Spins a concurrent child for each element of the incoming/argument collection.
 * [concurrence](concurrence.md) - Executes its children concurrently.
 * [cron](cron.md) - "cron" is a macro procedure.
 * [do-trap](do_trap.md) - A version of trap that accepts a block instead of a function.